bsolomon1124/misc/sql_guide.md

  brad      | brad  | UTF8     | en_US.UTF-8 | en_US.UTF-8 |
  endor     | brad  | UTF8     | en_US.UTF-8 | en_US.UTF-8 |
 ```

+## Server Setup and Operation

+As with any server daemon that is accessible to the outside world, it is advisable to run PostgreSQL under a separate user account.
+This user account should only own the data that is managed by the server, and should not be shared with other daemons.
+(For example, using the user nobody is a bad idea.)

+To add a Unix user account to your system, look for a command `useradd` or `adduser`.
+The user name postgres is often used.

 ## Meta-commands